cap-js/docs/get-started/troubleshooting.md

 ::: warning
 This approach is only recommended
 - For test deployments during _development_.
-For _production_ deployments,  self-contained archives ar preferrable.
+For _production_ deployments,  self-contained archives are preferrable.
 - If all your dependencies are available in _public_ registries like npmjs.org or Maven Central.
 Dependencies from _corporate_ registries are not resolvable in this mode.
 :::